Admission to Graduate Study

 International Student Admission

-Due to additional time needed for processing the applications, the complete application and official academic credentials - beginning with secondary school records - should be received by the Graduate Admissions Office at least several months prior to the semester he or she plans to enter.
-International applicants must also include scores on Test of English as a Foreign Language (TOEFL) if English is not the native language.
+Due to the additional time needed for processing the applications, the complete application and official academic credentials - beginning with secondary school records - should be received by the Graduate Admissions Office at least several months prior to the semester he or she plans to enter.
+International applicants must also include scores on the Test of English as a Foreign Language (TOEFL) if English is not the native language.
 Proper immigration documents and evidence of financial resources are also required.
 The GRE requirement is not waived for foreign students.
 To learn more about applying as an international student, please review the Graduate School's International Student Application Instructions.

 Delay of Admission